GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/README.md

 5. Run `terraform init`

+6. Edit the `./allowlist` file to set the application users allowlist for Jupyterhub.
+These are the kinds of principals you can have:

+    * allUsers
+    * allAuthenticatedUsers
+    * user:{emailid}
+    * serviceAccount:{emailid}
+    * group:{emailid}
+    * domain:{domain}
+    * projectOwner:projectid
+    * projectEditor:projectid
+    * projectViewer:

+    **Note:** Seperate each principals with a new line

-6. Find the name and location of the GKE cluster you want to use.
+7. Find the name and location of the GKE cluster you want to use.
    Run `gcloud container clusters list --project=<your GCP project> to see all the available clusters.

    Note: If you created the GKE cluster via the ai-on-gke/gke-platform repo, you can get the cluster info from `ai-on-gke/gke-platform/variables.tf`

-7. Run `gcloud container clusters get-credentials %gke_cluster_name% --location=%location%`
+8. Run `gcloud container clusters get-credentials %gke_cluster_name% --location=%location%`
    Configuring `gcloud` [instructions](https://cloud.google.com/sdk/docs/initializing)

-8. Run `terraform apply`
+9. Run `terraform apply`

 ## Authentication (Currently Enabled By Default)

-9. After installing Jupyterhub, you will need to retrieve the name of the backend-service from GCP using the following command:
+10. After installing Jupyterhub, you will need to retrieve the name of the backend-service from GCP using the following command:

     ```cmd
     gcloud compute backend-services list --project=%PROJECT_ID%